-While there is no cure, many different treatment options exist to help address the symptoms of Parkinson’s disease.
+While there is no cure, many different treatment options exist to help reduce the symptoms of Parkinson’s disease.
 Each person’s individual treatment plan is based on a variety of different factors.
 These may include age, general health status, how far the symptoms have progressed, and how they respond to specific treatments.
 Medication, therapy, surgery and lifestyle changes can all be used to create an effective treatment plan.

-Nearly all people with Parkinson’s require medication at some point to manage their motor symptoms.
+Nearly all people with Parkinson’s require medication at some point to control their motor symptoms.
 Carbidopa/Levodopa is the most common medication.
 Other drugs used to treat Parkinson’s include dopamine agonists, COMT inhibitors, MAO inhibitors, and anticholinergic agents.
 Exact dosages, formulation and strength are all specific to the individual person.

 Physical therapy, as well as occupational and speech therapy, are often helpful elements of a treatment plan for Parkinson’s disease.
 Physical therapy improves gait and balance, and can serve as an entry point for a more complete exercise program.
 Speech therapy helps improve communication issues, and occupational therapy addresses fine motor skills.